-Another study published in May 2012, which followed more than 1.6 million Danish women from 2001 to 2010, was “compatible with the [FDA] study,” in the words of its authors.
-The 2012 study included data on “all Danish non-pregnant women aged 15-49” who were “free of previous thrombotic disease or cancer.”
+Another study published in May 2012, which followed more than 1.6 million Danish women from 2001 to 2010, was “compatible with the [FDA] study,” its authors said.
+The study published in the BMJ included data on “all Danish non-pregnant women aged 15-49” who were “free of previous thrombotic disease or cancer.”

 In June 2012, the New England Journal of Medicine published another Danish study based on 15 years of data.
-This study found increased risks of myocardial infarctions (heart attacks) and thrombotic strokes.
+This study found a risk of myocardial infarctions (heart attacks) and thrombotic strokes with hormonal contraception.